Facebook: Democracy’s tipping point?

-The future of social media holds great potential in the field politics.
+What does the future hold?
+What does the future hold?tial in the field politics.
 From what we have uncovered in this brief study of Facebook’s role in the 2016 presidential election campaign, it is easy to see the benefits that it could yield when a comprehensive and effective social media strategy is put in place and executed correctly.
 We are on the verge of witnessing a shift towards a more interactive political campaigning strategy, where a candidate’s ability to engage with voters online could determine his or her success.
 Loader & Mercea (2011) sustain that: “Social media may be at the forefront of the shift towards a more participatory political culture.
 This culture may be manifesting itself in the form of increasingly visible political vernaculars that contest expert valuations of democratic processes.”
 (Loader & Mercea, 2011, P.7) This new approach holds the potential to be deployed by candidates who do not follow the traditional funding strategies, thus leveling the playing field.
 “Ultimately, the networked communication that comprises tools for both interaction and dissemination may gradually enable resource-poor political actors not only to gain a foothold in the public realm but also perhaps to have a larger imprint on democratic politics.”
 (Loader & Mercea, 2011, P.13)

 Enli, G. S. & Skogerbø, E. (2013).
 PERSONALIZED CAMPAIGNS IN PARTY-CENTRED POLITICS: Twitter and Facebook as Arenas for Political Communication, Information Communication and Society, vol. 16, no. 5, pp.757–774.